Citizenship Studies

 Citizenship Studies is a bimonthly peer-reviewed interdisciplinary academic journal covering the study of citizenship and related concepts.
 It was established in 1997 with Bryan Turner (City University of New York and Australian Catholic University) as founding editor.
-The current editors-in-chief are Engin F. Isin (Queen Mary University of London and University of London Institute in Paris), Anne McNevin (New School for Social Research) and Peter Nyers (McMaster University).
+The editors-in-chief as of 2026 are Leah Bassel (Coventry University), Zhonghua Guo (Nanjing University), and Ian Morrison (American University in Cairo).
 It is published by Taylor & Francis.
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.240.
+According to the Journal Citation Reports, the journal had a 2017 impact factor of 1.240.